Your guide to capital gains tax in Australia

 Here's a simple way to think about it:

-Subtract what you paid for the asset (plus any extra buying costs) from the sale price.
+Work out your capital gain or loss for each assetSubtract what you paid for the asset (plus any extra buying costs) from the sale price.

-Use capital losses (current or past) to reduce gains; unused losses carry forward indefinitely.
+Apply any capital lossesUse capital losses (current or past) to reduce gains; unused losses carry forward indefinitely.

-If you're eligible, you can reduce your capital gain.
+Apply the CGT discountIf you're eligible, you can reduce your capital gain.

-The amount left is added to your income and taxed at the rate for your income level.
+Add the final amount to your taxable incomeThe amount left is added to your income and taxed at the rate for your income level.

 For example, if you bought shares for $10,000 and sold them for $15,000, your capital gain is $5,000.
 This $5,000 (after any losses or discounts) is the amount that gets taxed.

-Work out your capital gains tax with the Australian Taxation Office CGT calculator
+Work out your capital gains tax with the Australian Taxation Office CGT calculator.

 How to reduce your capital gains tax